jjforce17/selfie2proshot/README.md

 - The site takes in an upload from the user.
 - Image is then scaled and resized.
-- Photo is passed through into the (Insert AI model) model, with an optimized prompt to generate an image that sets a new background and posture.
+- Photo is passed through into the (Insert AI model) model, with an optimized prompt to generate the new image.
 - Ouptut generation and then output is displayed.

 ### Next Steps: